Venkatakrishnan434/Freshports/README.md

    * Ransack - Search capability in a Ruby on Rails application.
    * rubocop - Static code analysis of the ruby codebase.

+### Libraries
+   * Active Storage - Facilitates uploading files to a cloud storage service and attaching those files to Active Record objects.

+### My future plan
+   * In my project admin only edit the staff and student page, but they wants to change their profile.
+   * So they need to send the query to the admin for that I will create a query box in which the user can send the message to the admin regarding changes.

 ## Registration